shengt25/Transmission-Torrent-Extractor/README.md

 # What is this tool?

-When you upgrade, re-install transmission or simply encountered some bugs.
-The tasks have to be emptied and add again.
+When you want to delete and re-add all the tasks in transmission (due to upgrading, re-install, etc.)

-Anyway, it's not easy because:
+It's not easy because you might:

-1. It's hard to find the original torrent files.
+1. lost the original torrent files
-2. The torrent files are there, but with random names.
-It's hard to recognize.
+2. find torrent files are with random names
-3. The directory structure of download path is complex, while the torrent files are mixed together, which is inconvenient to add them into different directories in batch.
+3. the torrent files are mixed together everywhere

-This tool is to solve this problem.
-By matching the information of the torrent file and the resume file, it extracts the torrent file and saves it in a new place using the directory structure of the original task.
+Then you can use this tool to extract torrent file with one click!
+It reads from transmission's internal data and save the files into to new folder, with the structure of the task folder.

 Hope that helps you.